Impalement: Longitudinal impalement

 Cases of longitudinal impalement typically occur in the context of war or as a punishment for robbery, the latter being attested to as the practice in Central and Eastern Europe.
+During the Defenestration of Prague in 1419, the Hussites impaled councilors to the king on pikes.

 Individuals accused of collaborating with the enemy have, on occasion, been impaled.
 In 1632 during the Thirty Years' War, the German officer Fuchs was impaled on suspicion of defecting to the Swedes, a Swedish corporal was likewise impaled for trying to defect to the Germans.
 The Swedes continued this practise during the Scanian War (1675-1679), especially in the case of deserters and those perceived as traitors.
 In 1654, under the Ottoman siege of the Venetian garrison at Crete, several peasants were impaled for supplying provisions to the besieged.
 Likewise in 1685, some Christians were impaled by the Hungarians for having provided supplies to the Turks.

 In 1677, a particularly brutal German General Kops leading the forces of Holy Roman Emperor Leopold I who wanted to keep Hungary dominated by the Germans, rather than allow it to become dominated by the Turks, began impaling and quartering his Hungarian subjects/opponents.
 An opposing general on the Hungarian side, Wesselényi, responded in kind, by flaying alive Imperial troops, and fixing sharp iron hooks in fortress walls, upon which he threw captured Germans to be impaled.
 Finally, Emperor Leopold I had enough of the mutual bloodshed, and banished Kops in order to establish a needed cessation of hostilities.
 After the Treaty of The Hague (1720), Sicily fell under Habsburg rule, but the locals deeply resented the German overlords.
 One parish priest (who exhorted his parishioners to kill the Germans) is said to have broken into joy when a German soldier arrived at his village, exclaiming that a whole eight days had gone by since he had last killed a German, and shot the soldier off his horse.
 The priest was later impaled.
 In the short-lived 1784 Horea Revolt against the Austrians and Hungarians, the rebels gained hold of two officers, whom they promptly impaled.
 On their side, the imperial troops got hold of Horea's 13-year-old son, and impaled him.
 That seems to have merely inflamed the rebel leader's determination, although the revolt was quashed shortly afterwards.
 After the revolt was crushed by early 1785, some 150 rebels are said to have been impaled.

 From 1748 onwards, German regiments organized manhunts on "robbers" in Hungary/Croatia, impaling those who were caught.